Screen sharing in customer support: uses, benefits, and drawbacks

 Improved customer engagement

-The average ticket abandonment rate — which is when a user opens a ticket by contacting your support team but then ghosts the agent, so to speak, even before the ticket has been resolved — is about 5% for calls and 8% for live chats.
-While some of that can be attributed to the user figuring out how to fix the problem on their own, some simply lose interest for a number of reasons and churn altogether.
+The average ticket abandonment rate — which is when a user opens a ticket by contacting your support team but then ghosts the agent even before the ticket has been resolved — is about 5% for calls and 8% for live chats.
+While some of that can be attributed to the user figuring out how to fix the problem on their own, some simply lose interest for a number of reasons and churn.

 Screen sharing can help increase customer engagement because it is a more collaborative and visual way to problem solve.
 In addition to that, it often makes the process of getting an issue resolved much less frustrating for the customer — they can just show you what’s wrong, rather than having to try and explain it.
 This can lead to better customer engagement, higher CSAT scores, fewer tickets abandoned, and less churn.